The Bitcoin Commons

 Figure: Audit-trail completeness across governance layers: all decisions evidenced and verifiable.

 Bitcoin Core has informal implementations of some Ostrom principles but lacks systematic enforcement.
+Quantitative analysis reveals power concentration where top maintainers control 81.1% of merges, self-merge rates reach 26.5%, and review quality varies substantially.
 The system has informal boundaries (Core maintainers, BIP editors) but no formal process for selection, removal, or authority limits.
 Social pressure and reputation damage provide consequences, but there's no systematic enforcement mechanism.
 Most critically, there's no infrastructure for competitive discovery.
-Bitcoin Core's market dominance (see Section 2.1) prevents Hayekian competition from working.
+Bitcoin Core's 99.5% market share prevents Hayekian competition from working.
 Below is a detailed comparison:

 The pattern: Bitcoin Core has informal implementations that worked at billion-scale but become vulnerable at multi-trillion scale.
-Commons implements all seven principles through technical architecture and cryptographic enforcement.
+Commons implements all seven Ostrom principles through Cryptographic Polycentrism, directly addressing the power concentration and accountability gaps identified in quantitative analysis (bitcoin-governance-research, 2026).

 4. Technical Solution: The Orange Paper